 The Zanzibar Archipelago comprises several small islands off the coast of Tanzania, not far from the city of Dar es Salaam.
 Discover this beautiful island paradise with white beaches and palm trees as far as the eye can see.
 You could gain a lot of new impressions during a tour to the spice plantations or through a visit of the historic harbour city Stonetown.

 At Chem Chem, you have the opportunity of participating in a great ‘slow safari’ concept.
 The aim is to experience the original meaning of safari instead of trying to see as many animals as possible in the shortest period of time.
 Instead, you go on walking safaris with professional guides and learn to read wildlife tracks.
 Perhaps you have the chance of observing giraffes up close or you could see the flamingos in unique scenery.

 Near the border to Kenya rises the highest mountain of Africa, the Kilimanjaro.
 At 5.895 m above sea level, Kilimanjaro is also called the ‘Roof of Africa’ and has been a UNESCO world heritage site since 1987.
-Climbing the mountain requires approximately 1 week and a basic fitness level is required.

 Did you know…

 Lake Tanganyika in Mahale Mountains National Park is the sixth largest and second deepest lake of the world?
 With about 18.880 km³ of water, it has the highest fresh water volume in Africa.
 Worldwide, only Lake Baikal in Russia is bigger.
 After the hike to the chimpanzees, take delight in a romantic boat trip with a refreshing glass of wine on a historic dhow.